 Schools Known for All-Girl Cheer Teams

-All-girl teams include only female athletes.
-Coed teams include both male and female athletes who perform partner stunts.
+All-girl teams consist solely of female athletes performing group stunts, pyramids, and tumbling passes.
+Coed teams include both male and female athletes who perform partner stunts, which typically involve higher tosses and different stunt techniques.

 D1 Cheerleading Colleges and Other Divisions

-College cheer teams exist across several athletic divisions in the United States.
-Division level often affects school size, sports resources, and travel schedules.
+College cheer programs exist across several athletic divisions in the United States.
+The division level often affects school size, athletic resources, and travel schedules.
+Division I programs are usually the most visible, but they are not always the best fit for every student.

-Many large universities compete in Division I, while smaller campuses may belong to Division II, Division III, or NAIA conferences.
-Each division offers athletes opportunities to train and compete at the collegiate level.
+Many large universities compete in Division I, while smaller campuses may belong to Division II, Division III, NAIA, or NJCAA junior college conferences.
+Junior college standouts include Trinity Valley Community College, with 16 NCA titles, and Navarro College, widely known for its two-year program.
+Each level gives athletes a real opportunity to train and compete at the collegiate level.

 What Colleges Have D1 Cheer